Stalking

 • Hacked into your accounts?

-• Harassed your friends, family members, or other third parties?
+• Harassed your friends, family members, or another third party?

 • Sent photos of themselves or of you in locations that you frequent?